 For Light Eating: Nuts & Berries

 If you want to eat before your workout, light foods like fruits & nuts are a great morning snack.
 Fruit provides simple sugars that are easy to digest and nuts have essential proteins that are needed to help build that muscle you’re gonna gain with every workout.
-Plus, what’s amazing is that these are easy to consume - no cooking or assembly required!
+Plus, what’s amazing is that these are easy to consume - no cooking, just assembly required!
 They’re super portable as well, you can snack out of a box of assorted nuts or bite an apple as you walk briskly to your gym!

 For Medium Appetites: Smoothies & Parfaits